 This is a technical tip but again will work wonders when loading web pages.
-Make sure your current IT provider has your internet router pointed at a fast DNS service.
+Make sure your current managed IT services provider has your internet router pointed at a fast DNS service.

 What exactly is DNS (domain name system)?
 Well any time you type a website address in your internet browser the browser then needs to go look up the DNS record for this website.
 Each website has a dedicated IP address the DNS converts website addresses to IP addresses.
 It’s a bit like looking up someone’s name in the phone book to get their telephone number.

 This process can take some time depending on where your DNS is set to.
-By default most IT and network companies will set your DNS to the internet service provider’s DNS server.
+By default most IT companies will set your DNS to the internet service provider’s DNS server.

 However there are much faster and more reliable free services such cloudflare & Google DNS to name a couple.

 If you’ve signed up for dedicated small business IT support then this is more than likely taken care of, but can sometimes be missed.

 Make sure your internet browser is patched and up to date.

 Now we won’t get into a discussion here on which browser is the fastest – this I believe is personal preference but make sure it’s patched and up-to-date whatever browser you have.